 To improve, renew and reverse skin damage, your skin needs skin care that will do the following:

-- Remodel — this removes scarring, resurfaces the epidermis by supplying nutrients to the dermis, reduces inflammation, supports epidermal moisture, and re-establishes free fatty acids, cholesterol and
+2. Remodel — this removes scarring, resurfaces the epidermis by supplying nutrients to the dermis, reduces inflammation, supports epidermal moisture and re-establishes free fatty acids and cholesterol

-- Feed and nourish — this supports the day-to-day requirements of your skin and busy lifestyle through chirally correct natural nutrition that sinks deep into the dermis support healthy skin rejuvenation.
+3. Feed and nourish — this supports the day-to-day requirements of your skin and busy lifestyle through chirally correct natural nutrition that sinks deep into the dermis to support healthy skin rejuvenation.

-- Moisturise — this supports a healthy epidermis to reduce dermal ageing, thinning and barrier damage.
+4. Moisturise — this supports a healthy epidermis to reduce dermal ageing, thinning and barrier damage.
 In particular, after the age of 40 there is a sharp decline in skin lipids, leaving your skin dry.
-This decrease in lipids may also be due to a low functioning thyroid or poor gut microbiome
+This decrease in lipids may also be due to a low functioning thyroid or poor gut microbiome.

-- Protect — this reduces sun damage, ageing from radiation (UVA especially), trauma and prevention of solar keratosis and sun-induced skin
+5. Protect — this reduces sun damage, ageing from radiation (UVA especially), trauma and prevention of solar keratosis and sun-induced skin.

 With so many products on the market, I am sure you feel inundated and find it hard to know which one to choose.
 I know from my own experience that every time I bought something new, not only could I not wait to try it, but the hope that it would fix my acne was foremost in my mind.

 I have found through my own and my clients’ experience that not all skin products are equal.
-It may surprise you, tongue in cheek, that often the cost of the jar is more expensive than the actual combination of ingredients inside it!
+It may surprise you, that often the cost of the jar is more expensive than the actual combination of ingredients inside it!